A Taste of Our History

 1999: The U.S. Department of Commerce declares 1999 the "Year of the Restaurant" in recognition of the industry's significant contribution to the U.S. economy.

-1999: The National Restaurant Association Educational Foundation certifies its one millionth restaurant-industry professional in its ServSafe food-safety training program.
+1999: The National Restaurant Association certifies its one millionth restaurant-industry professional in its ServSafe food-safety training program.

-2001: Eight thousand operators participated in the National Restaurant Association’s first Dine for America, raising more than $20 Million.
+2001: In the wake of the 2001 terrorist attacks on America, more than 8,000 restaurant operators participate in the National Restaurant Association’s first Dine for America, raising more than $20 million.

-2005: Following Hurricanes Katrina and Rita, the National Restaurant Association mobilized more than 17,000 restaurants to participate in Dine for America, raising more than $10 Million dollars for the Red Cross.
+2005: Following Hurricanes Katrina and Rita, the National Restaurant Association mobilizes more than 17,000 restaurants to participate in Dine for America, raising over $10 million for the American Red Cross.

-2011: The National Restaurant Association launches Kids LiveWell, a new initiative that showcases the restaurant industry’s commitment to offer healthful options for children.
-The organization also responds to California Food Handler legislation, training and testing nearly 700,000 food handlers, and collaborates with United HealthCare to develop a Restaurant Health Care Knowledge Center.
+2011: The National Restaurant Association launches Kids LiveWell, a new initiative to showcase the restaurant industry’s commitment to offer healthful options for children.
+We also launch our new ServSafe Foodhandler product in response to California's food-handler rules, training and testing nearly 700,000 food handlers.

 Here we are today...